 Boulder City Bypass

-A 12.5 mile section of Interstate 11 is under construction from Railroad Pass south around Boulder City and northeast to the Hoover Dam Bypass (U.S. 93) in the El Dorado Mountains.
+Interstate 11 consists of a 12.5 mile section from Railroad Pass south around Boulder City and northeast to the Hoover Dam Bypass (U.S. 93) in the El Dorado Mountains.
 The first 2.5 mile section opened to traffic southbound between the interchanges at Railroad Pass Casino and U.S. 95 on August 15, 2017.3 Costing $83 million, the phase wrapped up on January 24, 2018, with the northbound lanes open from U.S. 95 and the overall four-lane freeway between Silverline Road and Foothill Drive.4

-Second phase construction on the Boulder City Bypass, extending east from U.S. 98 to the Mike O’Callaghan-Pat Tillman Memorial Bridge, runs through October 2018.4 The Hoover Dam Bypass, currently signed as U.S. 93, will also be included in an extension of I-11 east across the Colorado River into Arizona.
+Second phase construction on the Boulder City Bypass, extending east from U.S. 93 to the Mike O’Callaghan-Pat Tillman Memorial Bridge, runs through August 2018, with a grand opening scheduled for August 9.5 The Hoover Dam Bypass, currently signed as U.S. 93, will also be included in an extension of I-11 east across the Colorado River into Arizona.
 Interstate 11 was formally established in 2012.

 Las Vegas Freeway